DogoeDude/C-_DBMS-GUI-/README.md

 GUI updated.
 Not the best but it works.
 Create a bunch of different functions one for most is the ability to submit the entered event details into the existing localhost database specified table.

+Next update:
+Will be adding final touches slowly, and the ability to remove certain datas in rows, search names and Merry Christmas